jamiemetcalfe18/Rock-Paper-Scissors/README.md

 To get a feel for javascript and to learn how to manipulate the DOM.
 This is the first game I've programmed.
 I found it quite challenging as this is the first project I've coded from scratch in js.

 ## What I Learned
-Clean code, scope, cnctions, basic dom manipulation, calling functions, design, and google-fu!
+Clean code, scope, basic dom manipulation, calling functions, design, and google-fu!

 Icons thanks too nightwolfdezines on vecteezy!
 (https://www.vecteezy.com/vector-art/693097-rock-paper))nctions.